-Pachuca is a major city, municipality, and capital of the state of Hidalgo located less than 100km from Mexico City.
+Pachuca is Hidalgo’s major city, municipality, and capital, located less than 100km from Mexico City.

-There are many options to choose from; historical sites, museums, places of natural beauty, and exquisite gastronomic goodies.
+There are many options: historical sites, museums, places of natural beauty, and exquisite gastronomic goodies.
 I will tell you all about it.
 Let’s begin.

 The Monumental Clock is a 40m high tower located in the historic center of Pachuca, in Independence Square.

-Its construction was a tribute to the commemoration of the first centennial of independence, and it stands out as a particular representative symbol for significant periods of Mexican history.
+Its construction was a tribute to commemorating the first centennial of independence, and it stands out as a representative symbol for significant periods of Mexican history.

-There are four female sculptures carved in marble, and its carillon was built by the same company that created the iconic English clock of London, Big Ben.
+Four female sculptures are carved in marble, and its carillon was built by the same company that created the iconic English clock of London, Big Ben.

-The Mining Museum has a neoclassical style and tells the history of the mining industry in the state of Hidalgo.
+The Mining Museum has a neoclassical style and tells the history of the mining industry in Hidalgo.

 The museum has on permanent exhibit various items related to mining: documents, tools, furniture, and mining machinery.
 In addition to this, it also serves as a room for the Mining Archive.